TFDzarm/picFoam/README.md

 picFoam requires [OpenFOAM version 9](https://github.com/OpenFOAM/OpenFOAM-9).

+For OpenFOAM version 10 checkout the branch openfoam-v10 (Note: The branch was tested for compilation only!)

 Detailed installation instructions for OpenFOAM can be found [here](https://openfoam.org/download/source/).

 ## OpenFOAM installation

 Summery of the OpenFOAM installtion (link above):

-1. Compiler: GCC version > 4.8 or above; or LLVM Clang version > 3.6 or above; or Intel ICC version > 17.0.4 or above
+1. Compiler: GCC version > 5.4 or above; or LLVM Clang version > 3.6 or above; or Intel ICC version > 17.0.4 or above
 2. Package dependencies (for Ubuntu version 18.04 or above):

        OpenFOAM: